toralf/torutils/README.md

 3. ignore the connection attempt if there are already 8 established connections to the Tor port (up to 8 relays are allowed per ip address)
 4. accept the connection attempt to the Tor port

 The default policy for _INPUT_ is _DROP_.
-An _source_ is blocked for 1 day if a TCP packet of it matches that.
+A _source_ is blocked for 1 day if a TCP packet of it matches the policy.

 ¹ _source_ is for IPv4 is a single ip address, for IPv6 a /64 netmask.